thatandromeda/django-oauth-toolkit/docs/settings.rst

     }

-A big *thank you* to the guys from Django REST Framework for inspiring this.
+A big *thank you* to the folks from Django REST Framework for inspiring this.

 List of available settings